ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 + The source files also use the Oracle Access Manager Access SDK.
 The SDK must be be downloaded from the Oracle [downloads](https://www.oracle.com/middleware/technologies/identity-management/downloads.html) page, and the <b>oamasdk-api.jar</b> must be  added to WEB-INF/lib.

-In addition to copying the dependencies inside the AM-x.y.z.war file, you must also add them to your classpath so that your IDE can see all the dependencies correctly.
+In addition to copying the external dependencies inside the AM-x.y.z.war file, you must also add them to your classpath so that your IDE can see all the dependencies correctly.
 To use the library as a dependency, you can add it to your lib directory for a simple java project, or import it to your maven or gradle project as an artifact.

 Example for installing the jar as a maven artifact on a local maven repository: